epam/edp-install/docs/operator-guide/install-via-helmfile.md

 1. Create a DefectDojo namespace:

-  !!!
-Note
+  !!! warning "For the OpenShift users:"
-      **For the OpenShift users:**<br>
+      This namespace is also indicated as `users` in the `resources/defectdojo-scc.yaml` custom `SecurityContextConstraints` resource.
-      This namespace is also indicated as `users` in the `resources/defectdojo-route.yaml` custom `SecurityContextConstraints` resource.
       Change it when using a custom namespace.
 Also, change the namespace in the `resources/defectdojo-route.yaml` file.

   ```bash
   kubectl create namespace defectdojo